j9t/little-books/manuscript/website-quality-control.md

 ### Coding Standard Compliance

 Last but not least and not to be missed: We want to and we can measure the conformity and consistency of our code.
-For that—and you may remember _The Little Book of HTML/CSS Coding Guidelines_—we look at common coding practices, and, notably, our coding guidelines.
+For that—you may remember _The Little Book of HTML/CSS Coding Guidelines_—we look at common coding practices, and, notably, our coding guidelines.

-The listed quality checks, now, look at compliance, comparing code strings against a predefined catalog of rules.
+The listed quality checks look at compliance, comparing code strings against predefined catalogs of rules.
 Only lowercase element names in HTML?
 Only single quotes in CSS?
 No global variables in JavaScript?
 No BOM in text files?
 This is done by website quality checks against code standards, such as the following:

 * [Code Formatter (Code Beautifier)](https://ctrlq.org/beautifier/)
 * [Code Formatter (Pretty Printer)](http://prettyprinter.de/)